LexyVFX/DataCenter-Defender/README.md

-# Hacking-Simulator
+# DataCenter Defender
+Defend your Data Center from Evil Viruses out to Steal your precious compute power!

-Ludum Dare 39
+A two-man Ludum Dare 39 game.